Jolayemisamuel/homemate/README.md

 HomeMate is a tenancy management system designed to reduce the burden of the landlord.
 It is built with the [Ruby on Rails](http://rubyonrails.org/) framework.

+> :warning: **HomeMate is a beta application.** Its features may be be non-functional and there may be a number of bugs.
+> Feature may changes **without prior warning**.

 ## Getting started

 HomeMate requires: